hamishwp/ODDRIN/README.md

 ## Environment Variables

-To run this software, you will need to add the following environment variables to the *GetEnv.R* file:
+To run this software, you will need to add the following environment variables to the `GetEnv.R` file:

 `directory` = `dir` (for the lazy writers), `FBdirectory`, `packred`

 Note that `FBdirectory` is optional, but is important when using data extracted from the Facebook Data for Good platform.

+## Installation Checks

+Please run the `InstallationChecks.R` file.

 ## Usage/Examples